How Do Neuroplasticity and Neurogenesis Rewire Your Brain?

 There are only two major brain regions that are currently believed to have the ability to continually give birth to new neurons via neurogenesis in adults; one is the hippocampus (long-term and spatial memory hub) the second is the cerebellum (coordination and muscle memory hub).
 Notably, granule cells have the highest rate of neurogenesis.
 Both the hippocampus and cerebellum are packed, chock-full with granule cells.

 Interestingly, moderate to vigorous physical activity (MVPA) is one of the most effective ways to stimulate neurogenesis and the birth of new granule cells in the hippocampus and the cerebellum.
 (As a cornerstone of The Athlete's Way platform, I've been writing about the link between MVPA and neurogenesis for over a decade.
-To read a wide range of Psychology Today blog posts on the topic click on this link.)
+To read a wide range of Psychology Today posts on the topic, click this link.)

 Granule cells were first identified by Santiago Ramón y Cajal, who made beautiful sketches in 1899 that illustrate how granule cells create synaptic connections with Purkinje cells in the cerebellum.
 His breathtaking and Nobel Prize-winning illustrations are currently on a museum tour across the United States (on loan from the Instituto Santiago Ramón y Cajal in Madrid, Spain) as part of "The Beautiful Brain" traveling art exhibit.